JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 ## An oddity with SMP

-This version launches all 4 cores and they seem functional.
+This version launches all 4 U74 cores (Harts) and they seem functional.
 But I'm not yet sure if there is a problem.
 I would have expected the cores to be at a "wfi" instruction awaiting an interrupt (keypress or timer) when idle.
 I believe the initial core does wait at wfi but the other ones seem to hang out in r_sstatus() when I debug so thats another thread to pull on.

+Note that, like Linux, the S7 core (hart 0) is left at a wfi in OpenSBI.
+This core does not have supervisor support and therefore can not run Xv6 or Linux.
+But it is sometimes useful to peek at unmapped physical memory from OpenOCD (while debugging).

 ## usertests